 There will be two home Saints games at the Caesars Superdome this month.
 On November 7th, the boys in black and gold take on the Baltimore Ravens and, on the 20th, they're up against the Los Angeles Rams.
 Make it fall your kids will remember!

 Celebrate autumn at Destrehan Plantation on November 12 and 13 from 9 a.m. to 4 p.m.
 The kids can dance to local bands like Les Bons-Riens, Ryan Foret and Foret Tradition, Kayla Woodson and Bad Habit.
 There will also be Cajun and Creole cuisine, arts & crafts, antiques in the mule barn, and special activities for the little ones such as face painting, hand waxing and pony rides.
 Learn more.

 Head to Bayou St. John on November 26th for a free day of paddling lessons when you rent gear between 9 and 11 a.m.
 Learn more.

 Celebration in the Oaks

 Drive your car through a 25-acre wonderland of festive holiday lights draped in ancient live oak trees.
-Celebration in the Oaks in City Park is held nightly November 25-January 2 (it’s closed Christmas Eve and New Year's Eve).
+Celebration in the Oaks in City Park is held nightly November 24-January 1.
 It’s a magical experience the whole family will love.